billthefarmer/currency/README.md

 ### Widget
 * **Widget entry** Select the currency entry to display in the widget.
 Defaults to the first.
+This is overridden by the widget configuration dialog.

 ### Numbers
 * **Fraction digits** Select the number of digits to display after the